jengjeng/service-ethereum-erc20/README.md

 Event key: `transfer`

 The transfer event of the ERC20.
-This event happens when a transfer occurred.
+This event happens when a transfer occurs.

 | Name | Key | Type | Description |
 | --- | --- | --- | --- |